 A fun indoor activity for kids is the pantomime.
 Kids can be exposed to the theatre through fun plays on traditional stories such as Cinderella and Sleeping Beauty, and London is known for its many theatres throughout the city.

-In terms of family-friendly accommodations, several areas allow easy access to many of the places I would have recommended visiting during January; they are as follows: South Kensington, Paddington, West End, and South Bank.
+In terms of family-friendly places to stay in London, several areas allow easy access to many of the places I would have recommended visiting during January; they are as follows: South Kensington, Paddington, West End, and South Bank.
 I would recommend that families rent an apartment as the hotel room sizes in London can be very small the extra room will give the parents and the kids their privacy.

 By Leticia, Chic Travel Around The World